themichaelhall/webunit/README.md

 get https://example.org/
 ```

 This test will be successful if the Url ```https://example.org/``` is functional and does not return an error or redirect status code.
-Otherwise the test will fail.
+Otherwise, the test will fail.

 A test case can also contain specific assertions: